intel/dffml/docs/arch/alice/discussion/0023/reply_0055.md

 late, for a very important date.
 No time to say hello, goodbye, she's late, she's late, she's late.

-Our focus will be on communication
+Our focus will be on communication, on crystal clear communication of thought, of learning.